To breastfeed or not to breastfeed?

-Here are her best 5 things about breastfeeding for moms!
+Here are her best 5 things about breastfeeding for mums!

 2. You need up to 600 extra calories a day to make the milk so you can eat lots of nutritious food. (as you are resting anyway get your partner to bring these delicious meals on a tray)

-3. Every time you come into contact with any bugs or germs your body makes antibodies which immediately start to protect your baby.
+3. Every time you come into contact with any bugs or germs your body makes antibodies that immediately start to protect your baby.
 You are less likely to have an unwell baby.